-*Additional time may be required prior to each dosage escalation based on patient tolerability.
+*Additional time may be required prior to each dosage based on patient tolerability.

-‡Discontinue PALYNZIQ in patients who have not achieved an adequate response after 16 weeks of continuous treatment at the maximum dosage of 60 mg once daily.
-The interpretation of ‘adequate response’ is left up to the discretion of the healthcare provider.
+‡Discontinue PALYNZIQ in patients who have not achieved an adequate response after 16 weeks of continuous treatment at the maximum dose of 60 mg once daily.

 BOXED WARNING: RISK OF ANAPHYLAXIS